 Top Things to Do in Jordan

 However, Aqaba is also of interest to Christians, as you can find the ruins of the world’s first purpose-built church here.
 Aqaba may not be included on every Jordan travel itinerary, but with Ryanair flying there, chances are high you might fly in and out of the city.

 No trip to Jordan and no Jordan travel guide would be complete without mentioning Petra.
 I’m sure you’ve all seen pictures of Petra, Jordan’s most famous city and tourist site.
 But did you know that this ancient Nabataean city was only rediscovered in 1812?
 The Nabataeans likely established it as the capital of their kingdom in the 4th or 5th century BC.

 I have to say that the first time I saw the Treasury, which is the most famous building in Petra, was an unparalleled experience.
 After having seen it hundreds of times on pictures, I finally looked at it with my own eyes.
 Wow!
 I don’t care what else you do but a visit to Petra is one of the most important things to do in Jordan.

 We got a 2-day pass for Petra so we even got to go back the next day.
-The Monastery was just as impressive, but more rewarding because we only reached it after a bit of a hike.
+The Monastery was equally impressive, but more rewarding because we only reached it after a bit of a hike.
 Because it’s slightly more difficult to get there it’s also not as packed with visitors.

 As amazing as Petra was, our time in the desert was even more breathtaking, and I suspect others feel the same.
 I recently asked a friend who had the chance to travel to Jordan earlier this year, and she agrees that the visit to Wadi Rum was one of the most amazing things to do in Jordan.

 The best way to experience the wadi is to go on a tour organized by one of the Bedouin families.
 We opted for the four-hour jeep tour with an overnight stay with Bedouin Life Style.
 This is an absolute must on your Jordan travel itinerary.

 It was an epic experience that gave us the opportunity to see the desert and some amazing rock formations.
 The most wonderful part, however, was being away from all the noise of modern human life.
 While there were a few other jeeps around, it still felt so much more peaceful without all the sounds we usually surround ourselves with.